ssilverman/QNEthernet/README.md

 5. `Ethernet.hardwareStatus()` always returns zero.
 6. Most other things should be the same.

+## A note on the examples

+The examples aren't meant to be simple.
+They're meant to be functional.
+There are plenty of Arduino-style Ethernet library examples out there.
+This library does not aim to be just like the others, it aims to provide some more powerful tools to enable more powerful programs.
+The Teensy 4.1 is a serious device; it demands serious examples.

+An attempt was made to use a more robust programming style and modern C++ tools.
+For those not as experienced with C++ or larger projects, these may have a steeper learning curve.
+Hopefully this brings up lots of questions and an exposure to new concepts.
+For example, state machines, lambdas, callbacks, data structures, vector::emplace_back, and std::move.

+For those that do have more C++ and larger project experience, I invite you to improve or add to the examples so that the set of examples here becomes what you've always hoped Teensy library examples could be.

 ## A survey of how connections (aka `EthernetClient`) work

 Hopefully this disambiguates some details about what each function does: